Origins and history of Lean - From Ford to Lean start-up

 - a first article about Toyota's "famous Ohno system" published in American Machinist and written by A. Ashburn

 - a second article, "Toyota Production System and Kanban System: Materialization of Just-in-time and Respect-for-human System" published in the International Journal of Production Research and written by Y. Sugimori, K. Kusunoki, F. Cho, and S. Uchikawa.

-Adoption by Western companies was gradual during the 1980s, as was the number of publications on the subject, mainly by talking about "Just in Time".
+The adoption by Western companies is progressive in the history of Lean.
+It happens mainly in the 80's, as well as the number of publications on the subject, mainly talking about "Just in Time".